Fluffy Pumpkin Cream Pie

 - 1 1/4 cup all-purpose Gold Medal Flour + extra for rolling

-- For the Filling: Using an electric mixer, whip the heavy cream with 1 tsp. vanilla and 1/4 cup powdered sugar, until firm peaks form.
+- Using an electric mixer, whip the heavy cream with 1 teaspoon vanilla and 1/4 cup powdered sugar, until firm peaks form.
 Transfer to another bowl, cover and refrigerate.
 Then beat the cream cheese until light and fluffy.
 Slowly, beat in the pumpkin puree.
 Add a little at a time and scrape the bowl regularly, to ensure there are no clumps.

 - Once combined beat in the pudding mix, evaporated milk, pumpkin pie spice and remaining 1 1/4 cups powdered sugar.
 Scrape the bowl and beat again.
 Fold in HALF the whipped cream.
 Carefully mix until smooth.